 - Beneficial insects, such as ladybugs, spined soldier bugs and lacewing, feed on eggs and the young larval stages.

-- Beneficial nematodes will attack the immature stages in the soil.
+- Beneficial nematodes will attack the immature stages developing in the soil.

-- Monterey Garden Insect Spray (Spinosad) is a highly effective biological insecticide recommended for use against potato beetles.
+- Monterey Garden Insect Spray (Spinosad) is a highly effective bio-pesticide recommended for use against potato beetles.
 For best results, apply when young.